Mechanical Engineering Faculty Position

 Equal Opportunity: Mount Union has a strong commitment to nurturing a culturally diverse faculty and student body.
 Women and minorities are encouraged to apply.
 The University of Mount Union is an equal opportunity employer.

 Throughout the course of the past decade, more than $100 million has been invested in the construction and renovation of modern facilities including a natural sciences building, recreation center, welcome center and apartment-style housing options.
-Primarily residential in nature, Mount Union’s picturesque 123-acre campus is located in Alliance, OH (population 23,000), within 80 miles of both Cleveland and Pittsburgh.
-An additional 142-acre nature center is located six miles away.
-The University’s endowment is in excess of $130 million.
+Primarily residential in nature, Mount Union’s picturesque 115-acre campus is located in Alliance, OH (population 23,000), within 80 miles of both Cleveland and Pittsburgh.
+An additional 162-acre nature center is located six miles away.
+The University’s endowment is in excess of $145 million.

 The University, affiliated with the United Methodist Church, is committed to providing a student-centered approach and an exceptional educational experience, offering an array of activities for cultural, civic and social development.
 Students experience outstanding opportunities for success after graduation, both in the workforce and graduate study.

-To apply, send a detailed cover letter describing qualifications and interest in contributing to the development of a new and innovative program in mechanical engineering, a one-page statement addressing teaching experience and philosophy, names and contact information of three professional references, and a current curriculum vitae to the Engineering Search Committee at firstname.lastname@example.org (preferred method) or by mail to: Engineering Search Committee, c/o Human Resources, University of Mount Union, 1972 Clark Ave, Alliance, OH 44601.
+To apply, send a detailed cover letter describing qualifications and interest in contributing to an innovative program in mechanical engineering, a one-page statement addressing teaching experience and philosophy, names and contact information of three professional references, and a current curriculum vitae to the Engineering Search Committee at firstname.lastname@example.org (preferred method) or by mail to: Engineering Search Committee, c/o Karen Skiba, Engineering and Business Building, University of Mount Union, 1972 Clark Ave, Alliance, OH 44601.
 For additional information please contact Dr. Osama Jadaan, 330-823-5989 or by email at email@example.com, or go to www.mountunion.edu.
-Consideration of applicants will begin immediately and continue until the position is filled.